HackerUSA-CE/aisd-wde-8-putting-it-all-together/README.md

 # Putting it all Together

-#### An example of what your final project could look like:# Putting it all Together

 #### An example of what your final project could look like:

 ![Animal shelter page with a navbar, cat and dog cards with photos, a contact form, and a footer for easy navigation and interaction](./assets/images/example.png)